 Hazardous waste overview

 The hazardous waste market is highly segmented with a total volume of approximately 5 million tonnes (Environment Agency) of waste handled in the UK each year.
-Within this arena Augean continues to focus on the treatment and disposal of waste from the growth areas of construction and demolition activities, Oil & Gas, energy from waste operators, specialist manufacturers and other industrial producers.
+Within this arena Augean continues to focus on the treatment and disposal of waste from the growth areas of construction and demolition activities, Oil and Gas, Energy-from-Waste operators, specialist manufacturers and other industrial producers.

-Approximately 0.9 million tonnes of Hazardous waste are disposed per annum to hazardous landfill sites and the total UK capacity for hazardous landfill is at most 14 million cubic metres and declining as hazardous landfills are closing and new hazardous landfills are not being permitted (source: Environment Agency and management estimates).
-Augean’s Energy & Construction business continues to be a leading provider within this market, holding in excess of 40% of the UK’s remaining and reducing scarce hazardous landfill capacity.
+Approximately 0.9 million tonnes of hazardous waste are disposed per annum to hazardous landfill sites and the total UK capacity for hazardous landfill is at most 14 million cubic metres and declining as hazardous landfills are closing and new hazardous landfills are not being permitted (source: Environment Agency (EA) and management estimates).
+Augean’s Treatment & Disposal Business continues to be a leading provider within this market, holding approximately 40% of the UK’s remaining and reducing scarce hazardous landfill capacity (source: EA data /management estimate).

 Energy-from-Waste and Biomass Energy waste market

-Augean’s treatment and disposal to landfill includes the management of certain by-products from energy-fromwaste (EfW) plants, required to deliver the UK’s obligation to significantly reduce the landfilling of municipal solid waste by 2020, and from biomass energy plants.
-These facilities produce air pollution control residues (APCR) and intermediate bottom ash (IBA), also known as fly ash.
-The Group has developed the capability to treat and dispose of these ashes and residues at our sites at Port Clarence and East Northants Resource Management Facility (ENRMF), handling approximately a 40% market share (2017: approximate 40% share).
-This market is expected to grow at 9% compound average growth rate through to 2022.
-Disappointingly, due to operational issues, no new incinerators came on line in 2018.
-Despite this, it is pleasing that the Group was able to grow ash volumes by double digit percentage in 2018.
-The Group actively monitors technological developments in the treatment and recycling of this material to ensure its long term competitive position in this market.
-The Group’s overall volumes from this market increased 14% in 2018.
+Augean’s treatment and disposal to landfill includes the management of certain by-products from Energy-from-Waste plants, required to deliver the UK’s obligation to significantly reduce the landfilling of municipal solid waste by the end of 2020, and from biomass energy plants.
+These facilities produce air pollution control residues (APCR) also known as fly ash and intermediate bottom ash (IBA).
+The Group has developed the capability to treat and dispose of these ashes and residues at our sites at Port Clarence and East Northants Resource Management Facility (ENRMF).
+This market is expected to grow at 8% compound average growth rate through to 2024 (Source: Tolvik).
+Disappointingly, due to funding cycles and operational issues, no new incinerators came online in 2019.
+With this background, it is particularly pleasing that the Group was able to grow ash volumes in 2019 by 12%.
+The Group actively monitors technological developments in the treatment and recycling of this material to ensure its long-term competitive position in this market.

 Construction waste market

-Construction soils are a key input to the Group’s landfill sites.
-In 2018, the Group received volumes of this waste into its sites at ENRMF and Port Clarence where contaminated soils are treated and disposed to landfill.
+Construction soils are a key volume input to the Group’s landfill sites.
 The volume of these soils available to the Group is variable and linked to activity in the construction sector, including the progress of large-scale infrastructure projects.
-The market for these soils, by nature, is not operated on a long term contracted basis.
+The market for these soils, by nature, is not operated on a long-term contracted basis.
 It is sensitive to the prevailing market spot price, influenced by haulage costs and thus proximity to the disposal site.

-The Group has also invested in soil washing and treatment equipment to promote recycling of a proportion of such materials, as required by the market.
-During 2018, the Group reassembled a construction sales team which resulted in construction waste volumes being up over 140% in the second half of the year.
-Overall construction volumes were increased by 24% over 2017.
+The Group has invested in soil washing and treatment equipment to promote recycling of a higher proportion of such materials, as required by the market.
+Capitalising on the strong progress made in the second half of 2018, the Group has continued to grow construction waste volumes during 2019 which are up 46% compared to 2018.

 Radioactive waste market